Monica-Macharia/vitu/README.md

 ## Folder Structure
 ## What (This Vituvizuri) ?

-The concept behind vituvizuri app was to help designers createn a platform where they can showase there products and also help university students  .
+The concept behind Vituvizuri app was to help designers create a platform where they can showcase there products and also help university students .

 ## What (The advantage) ?

-- The app's responsive web interface helps you to browse products  in any resolution device.
+- The app's responsive web interface helps you to browse products on any resolution device.

-## The project has been Developed and works in:
+## The project has been developed and works in:

 ### Platforms